Apple M2 Max vs Xeon E5-2699 v3

 Memory specs

-Types, maximum amount and channel quantity of RAM supported by Xeon E5-2699 v3 and Apple M2 Max.
+Types, maximum amount and channel quantity of RAM supported by Xeon E5-2699 v3 and M2 Max.
 Depending on the motherboard, higher memory frequencies may be supported.

 Supported memory typesDDR4-1600, DDR4-1866, DDR4-2133no data